Stithians: Philanthropy and recreation

 Albert Collins (1859–1937) from Stithians travelled to South Africa in 1880 with his friend William Mountstephens from Falmouth; there their building business prospered and they contributed to many charitable institutions.
 In 1934, Albert Collins paid for the Playing Field, opposite the school in the centre of the village, which is still enjoyed by the children of Stithians today.
 The men also set up a Trust Fund under the control of the Methodist Church in South Africa, which was used to build a school in Johannesburg; the school, known as St Stithians College, opened in 1953.

 Stithians Dam was completed in 1964 to create a 270 acre reservoir to the west of the village, which supplies water to a large part of the west of Cornwall.
 It is a place for bird-watching, fishing and water sports.
 Stithians has a rugby football club (founded in 1890) and a football club running two teams in the Trelawny League.

+Cornish wrestling

+There have been Cornish wrestling tournaments held in Stithians throughout the last 200 years.
+Tournaments have been held in the field adjoining the Seven Stars Inn, in a field next to the Hare and Hounds and near the foundry.